The gift of failure : how the best parents learn to let go so their children can succeed

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Lahey, J. (2015).
-The gift of failure: how the best parents learn to let go so their children can succeed (First edition.).
+The gift of failure: how the best parents learn to let go so their children can succeed.
+(First edition).
 Harper, an imprint of HarperCollinsPublishers.

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

 Lahey, Jessica.
 2015.
 The Gift of Failure: How the Best Parents Learn to Let Go so Their Children Can Succeed.
 Harper, an imprint of HarperCollinsPublishers.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

 Lahey, Jessica.
-The Gift of Failure: How the Best Parents Learn to Let Go so Their Children Can Succeed Harper, an imprint of HarperCollinsPublishers, 2015.
+The Gift of Failure: How the Best Parents Learn to Let Go so Their Children Can Succeed.
+Harper, an imprint of HarperCollinsPublishers, 2015.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

 Lahey, Jessica.
-The Gift of Failure: How the Best Parents Learn to Let Go so Their Children Can Succeed First edition., Harper, an imprint of HarperCollinsPublishers, 2015.
+The Gift of Failure: How the Best Parents Learn to Let Go so Their Children Can Succeed.
+First edition, Harper, an imprint of HarperCollinsPublishers, 2015.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View